- Provides effective treatment for Asthma and Chronic Obstructive Pulmonary Disease (COPD)

 Ipratropium bromide was patented in 1966 and has been approved for use in medicine since 1974.
 It is on the World Health Organisations List of Essential Medicines, which lists the safest and most effective medicines required in a health system.

 Ipratropium is a muscarinic antagonist, which causes smooth muscles to relax.
-For this reason, it is an effective treatment for a large range of conditions associated with breathing difficulties, such as asthma.
+For this reason, it is an effective treatment for asthma, COPD and other breathing related illnesses.

 What is Atrovent used to treat?